elminster/elminster.github.io/hardware.md

 </style>

 # Modern Retro Hardware List for the BBC Micro Master and Acorn Electron
 Following is a list of Modern Hardware projects that have been created for the Acorn 8bit series of computers.
-They may be commercial or produced by hobbists; they could be open source or propritey and they might be supplied as a PCB, a kit, fully built or anywhere in between!
+They may be commercial or produced by hobbyists; they could be open source or propriety and they might be supplied as a PCB, a kit, fully built or anywhere in between!

 <div id="mytable" markdown="1">